srinathvs/Java_Distributed_Chain/README.md

 The first process to verify the block gets credit for the verification

-Sample ledgers can be found in the ledgersample.java files
+Sample ledgers can be found in the ledgersample.json file